 Take student ID

-It might not be the first thing you think to pack, but even abroad your student card can still work its magic when you’re abroad – especially when it comes to museums/ galleries and tourist attractions.
+It might not be the first thing you think to pack, but your student card can still work its magic when you’re abroad – especially when it comes to museums/ galleries and tourist attractions.

-Instead of saving money on your holiday why not earn it too!
-There’s loads of jobs out there for holiday makers from club reps and bar work to something as big as teaching English abroad (although that might be a long holiday).
+One way of doing this is to take up a summer job somewhere warm – there’s loads of jobs out there for holiday makers from club reps and bar work to something as big as teaching English abroad (although admittedly this likely crosses the line from holidaying to emigrating!).

 Got any top tips we’ve missed or have you had the holiday of a lifetime on a shoe string budget?
 Make sure to let us know your experiences in the comments below!

 Share this page :)